Meredith-Lab/py-tofspec/docs/usage/label.rst

 functional groups for the single isomer denoted by the SMILES string are used.
 As always, specify your output path with ``-o, --output``.

+.. admonition:: Note on Molecular Identifiers

+  To read more about molecular formula vs SMILES in this context, see `more <../notes/isomers.html>`_.

 .. raw:: html

     <embed>